leo-kre/2D-Strategy-Game/README.md

 The purpose of this project was to get in touch with creating "top down" games where you have to command your villagers in order to make the village grow

 # What did I learn?
-- draw Tiles from sprite sheet with hightes possible performance
+- draw Tiles from sprite sheet with hightest possible performance
 - how to calculate mouse input when zoom isn't 1